jisc-services/Public-Documentation/PublicationsRouter/api/v3/README.md

 All URL paths in this documentation will extend from this base url.

-In many cases you will need an API key to access the API.
+In all cases you will need an API key to access the API.
 This can be obtained from your Publications Router account page.

 **[Swagger documentation](https://jisc-services.github.io/Public-Documentation/)** (which also enables you to try out the API) is available.